speedscale/docs/docs/install/overview.md

 Once Speedscale is installed in your cluster, the `speedscale-operator` cluster role will have permissions to create, list, watch, and modify workload manifests.
 Speedscale will use these permissions to add a sidecar container to the workload.
 Workloads include `Deployment`, `DaemonSet`, and `StatefulSet`.
-Additionally, the `speedscale-operator` role can create, modify, and watch networking configuration such as Istio's `EnvoyFilter`.
+Additionally, the `speedscale-operator` role can create, modify, and watch configuration such as Istio's `Sidecar`.

 For a full list of permissions that Speedscale is using, you may use one of the following methods: